 - View the list of courts and counties that use Odyssey

-- See Administrative Rule 9 for rules about what is excluded from public access
+- See Rules on Access to Court Records for rules about what is excluded from public access

 Source of the data

 Please note that the records available through this online search include both data that is recorded through Indiana's Odyssey system and data that has been converted from previously used electronic systems.
 As a result, converted data in a record may be referred to as a "converted event."

 Effective July 1, 2014, juvenile paternity (JP) cases are no longer considered confidential cases.
 All new JP cases filed on or after July 1, 2014 will be available on mycase.in.gov unless a court has made the case confidential.
 For cases filed before July 1, 2014, the case records remain confidential.
 However, any records in these cases entered on or after July 1, 2014 are considered public records unless excluded under the Rules on Access to Court Records.
 The court is not required to display these records on the Internet.